Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Completing these tasks successfully will contribute to you becoming...

-1 Design and develop a creative interactive experience using digital and physical forms.
-Knowledgeable
+1 Design a creative interactive media project using digital and physical forms Knowledgeable

 Creative and critical thinker